Clstone/mewo2.github.com/_posts/2012-05-23-eurovision-statistics-post-semifinal-update.md

 ---
 {% include JB/setup %}

-This is a follow-up to my [previous post][previous] on simulating Eurovision Song Contest voting using Markov Chain Monte Carlo techniques.
-You might want to read that first to get some background.

-*Update:* I've done some more calculations now that the results of the second semifinal are out, and written about them [here][next].
+This is part two of a series of posts describing a predictive model for the Eurovision Song Contest.
+The full set of posts can be found [here][ev].

 ### So how'd we do?